 Evaluate the customer journey

-Begin at your homepage and navigate your way through the site, searching for products, browsing product pages, adding items to your basket, creating an account and completing the checkout process.
+Begin at your homepage and navigate your way through the site, searching for products, browsing product descriptions, adding items to your basket, creating an account and completing checkout forms.

 When dealing with conversion rate optimisation, success comes in the form of a customer-centric approach.
 You can only improve your customer experience when you know what your visitors like and dislike.

 Gathering feedback from converted customers is just as crucial as surveying those who chose not to convert.

-Perhaps your research has unanimously identified a page that is not performing well and would benefit from an injection of social proof or personalisation.
+Perhaps your research has unanimously identified a product page that is not performing well and would benefit from an injection of social proof or personalisation.

-Our intelligently designed products replicate the experience of the in-store sales assistant to drive conversions to engage customers, prevent basket abandonment and maximise online revenue.
+Our intelligently designed products replicate the experience of the in-store sales assistant to increase your website conversion rate, engage customers, prevent basket abandonment and maximise online revenue.

 Contact us at [email protected] or call 0204 505 9040 to discuss how we can convert the traffic visiting your site.